Egan, Louisiana

 Egan is an unincorporated community and census-designated place in Acadia Parish, Louisiana, United States, located between Crowley and Jennings along Louisiana Highway 100, approximately two and one-half miles north of Midland near Bayou Jonas.
 The community is a part of the Crowley Micropolitan Statistical Area.
 As of the 2010 census, it had a population of 631.

-The community was named for William M. Egan, a businessman of Crowley, La.
+The community was named for William M. Egan, a businessman of Crowley, Louisiana.